DataLab-Platform/DataLab/doc/features/image/menu/processing.rst

     Laplace filter
         Perform edge filtering on an image, using the Laplace algorithm (implementation based on `skimage.filters.laplace <https://scikit-image.org/docs/stable/api/skimage.filters.html#skimage.filters.laplace>`_)

+    All edges filters
+        Perform all edge filtering algorithms (see above) on an image.
+        Combined with the "distribute on a grid" option, this allows to compare the different edge filters on the same image.

     Canny filter
         Perform edge filtering on an image, using the Canny algorithm